-Tywardreath School Behaviour Steps 5 R s 7°+ Consistent high quality teaching.
-Dojos, praise, notes home.
-1. Relate Reminder of our school and classroom expectations.
-2. Remind 3.
-Final Reminder (FR) A clear conversation and final reminder will be given to make the child aware of their behaviour and the consequence.
+Tywardreath School Behaviour Steps 5 R s 1.
+Relate Reminder of our school and classroom expectations.
+Remind Remind Final Reminder (FR) A clear conversation and final reminder will be given to make the child aware of their behaviour and the consequence.
 The child will also be reminded of their positive qualities.
-Child will have 10 minutes in the calm down area either to work quietly or to regulate themselves so they are ready to access learning again. ٠ A child will have Reflect Time if a final reminder has not worked for them.
-4. Reflect Parents to be informed.
-(Re) It is important that a repair happens with the adult where or who the rupture happened. \~ Child will have time to reflect on their behaviour in another class for 20 minutes - this will be in order to repair it.
-During this time they will fill in a restorative justice form Was .
+4. Reflect (Re) Child will have 10 minutes in the calm down area either to work quietly or to regulate themselves so they are ready to access learning again.
+A child will have Reflect Time if a final reminder has not worked for them.
+Parents to be informed.
+It is important that a repair happens with the adult where or who the rupture happened.
+5. Repair (RP) Child will have time to reflect on their behaviour in another class for 20 minutes - this will be in order to repair it.
+During this time they will fill in a restorative justice form; If a child is dysregulated please wait a minimum of 90 minutes before a restorative justice conversation unless this is towards the end of the day when the repair need to happen before the child leaves.
+The restorative justice conversation needs to happen with the adult with whom the rupture took place or who dealt with the incident.
 Parents to be informed and logged on CPoms.
-5. Repair (RP) It is important that a repair happens with the adult where or who the rupture happened.
-Reflect time has not worked and behaviour has escalated.
+It is important that a repair happens with the adult where or who the rupture happened.
+6.THRIVE Action Plan Reflect time has not worked and behaviour has escalated.
 Swearing Physically hurting another child on purpose.
 Destroying school property on purpose.
-6.TIS Action Plan A TIS action plan will be put in place for children who are showing concerns regarding their behaviour and well-being through regular occurrences of reminders, reflection time and repair time.
+A Thrive action plan will be put in place for children who are showing concerns regarding their behaviour and well-being through regular occurrences of reminders, reflection time and repair time.